Closed approximate subgroups: compactness, amenability and approximate lattices: Amenable approximate subgroups

-Most of the proof of Proposition \ref{Proposition: Amenability of neighbourhoods of amenable groups} consists in adapting classical material from the theory of amenable locally compact groups (as found in \cite{MR0251549}) to our setting.

 \begin{proposition} Let $G$ be a locally compact group, let $H$ be a closed amenable normal subgroup and let $W \subset G$ be a compact symmetric neighbourhood of the identity.
-Then the approximate subgroup $WH$ of $G$ is amenable. \end{proposition}
+Then $WH$ is an amenable closed approximate subgroup of $G$. \end{proposition}